dart-lang/site-www/src/codelabs/iterables.md

 This codelab covers the following material:

 * How to read elements of an Iterable.
-* How to check if the elements of an Iterable match a condition.
+* How to check if the elements of an Iterable satisfy a condition.
 * How to filter the contents of an Iterable.
 * How to map the contents of an Iterable to a different value.